 Big names are also recognizing the worth of wind energy.
 Recently, Bill Gates has started the Breakthrough Energy Coalition, a multi-billion dollar initiative to fund clean energy and much of this funding will go to supporting wind energy.
 This initiative includes Facebook CEO Mark Zuckerberg, Virgin CEO Richard Branson, and Alibaba CEO Jack Ma.
 These are just a few of the 30 high-profile business professionals who are a part of this new initiative that will greatly move the wind energy industry forward.

-The Power of Wind has a goal to enable America to get 35 percent of its total electricity from wind power by 2050.
+The has a goal to enable America to get 35 percent of its total electricity from wind power by 2050.
 Their goal is positive and is helping to bring many different companies and individuals together towards a common goal.
 In this day and age, it’s important to be aware of how valuable wind energy can potentially be in our journey to eliminate dirty resources that are detrimental to our ecosystem.